Harvey Henderson Wilcox: Biography

-Hollywood Years
+Hollywood years

-Harvey and Ida moved from Topeka to Los Angeles in early 1883 and tradition says that Harvey rode in the baggage car with two of his prized horses.
-In Los Angeles Harvey formed the real estate company of Wilcox and Shaw.
+Harvey and Ida moved from Topeka to Los Angeles in the summer of 1884.
+Tradition says that Harvey rode in the baggage car with two of his prized horses.
+In Los Angeles, Harvey formed the real estate company of Wilcox and Shaw.
 Harvey and Ida had one child, a son named Harry, who died in 1886 at the age of 18 months.
 Family tradition says that to console themselves over the death of their baby, Harvey and Ida would take buggy rides to the beautiful canyons west of Los Angeles.
 Harvey purchased one of their favorite areas for $150 per acre.
 It was in an agricultural area of fig and apricot orchards.
 Harvey tried his hand at raising fruit, but failed and decided to subdivide the land, selling lots for $1,000 each.
-His wife named the tract "Hollywood."
+His wife named the tract "Hollywood".
 On February 1, 1887, Harvey filed a plat of the subdivision with the Los Angeles County Recorder's office.
-He would also develop residential property, "The University Tract," surrounding the newly built University of Southern California in 1887.
+He would also develop residential property, "The University Tract", surrounding the newly built University of Southern California in 1887.

 Harvey and Ida were not the only members of the family to move to California.
 At his encouragement, his sister Sarah Luke, brother-in-law Elisha Luke, with her mother, Azubah, took the Atlantic & Pacific Railroad from Ogden to Los Angeles in November 1885 according to Adrian Weekly Press, November 13, 1885.
 The Lukes planned to stay only for the winter months, but Azaubah intended to remain with her son, Harvey, for the rest of her life.
 In February 1887 the Lukes and their daughter and son-in-law, Sam and Rosetta Young, with their young son, Almon, and Harvey's recently remarried brother Lewis, left Ogden to permanently settle in Los Angeles where Elisha would also become a real estate agent and land developer.
 The "Blissfield [Michigan] Advance" said in its Friday, February 18, 1887, edition that "Sam Young and wife and Elisha Luke and wife started for California last Thursday.
 Thus Ogden loses two of its staunch farmers, and the Prohibs, two valuable members."